aaronwmorris/indi-allsky/README.md

 ## Focuser support

-If you built your system with a focuser, it is now possible to control the focuser within the Focus view.  `28BYJ-48` steppers are currently supported.
+If you built your system with a focuser, it is now possible to control the focuser within the Focus view.  `28BYJ-48` and `NEMA17` steppers are currently supported.

 https://github.com/aaronwmorris/indi-allsky/wiki/Focuser-Device